-1. Understand motive
+1. Understand the motive

-Anxiety is a motivator, it is the feeling that is there to drive you forward and push you to either remove yourself from a situation or resolve something that is causing you anxiety.
+Anxiety is a motivator, it is the feeling that is there to drive you forward and push you to either remove yourself from a situation or resolve something that is causing you anxiety.?

-A popular action however is to run from it – bury your head in the sand – and by doing this, anxiety isn’t doing it’s job and will yell louder and louder for your attention until it can become unbearable.
+A popular action however is to run from it – bury your head in the sand – and by doing this, anxiety isn’t doing it’s job and will yell louder and louder for your attention until it can become unbearable.?

 This is why it is so important to understand what it’s motive is, so once you know this, then you can move on to step 2.

-2. Plan you next steps
+2. Plan your next steps

-Planning makes it more likely for you to stick to your actions, this is because a reasonable plan can give you that light at the end of the tunnel that you couldn’t see before.
+Planning makes it more likely for you to stick to your actions, this is because a reasonable plan can give you that light at the end of the tunnel that you couldn’t see before.?